pattylo/useful_tools/tmux/tmux.md

 # tmux Cheat Sheet

-## tmux is basically a more powerful terminal that allows users to fire up multi-session.
+## **tmux** is basically a more powerful terminal that allows users to fire up multi-session.
+It is particularly usefull when doing multi-session-required tasks such as ssh to a remote server.
 This Markdown file serves as a cheat sheet for operating tmux.

-1. tmux installation
+1. **tmux installation**
    ```
    # Ubuntu
    sudo apt-get install tmux